 Most people usually do not take enough time to make sure their pools are thoroughly cleaned.
-This has led to issues with the growth of water plants in pools that are supposedly cleaned routinely.
+This has led to issues with the growth of water plants or white mold in pools that are supposedly cleaned routinely.
 Soda blasting is a process that takes approximately 2 to 3 hours to completely remove the nasty pool plants and other surface contaminants.
 On a side note, depending on the age and type of material used to build your pool, it is recommended that you select an appropriate blasting media to prevent pool etching effects, removal of texture or tiles, and any other damage that may result.
 If you aren’t sure about this method for cleaning it is advisable that you consult a pool professional to verify the best cleaning method for your specific situation.

 What Are the Benefits of Soda Blasting?

 To many people, soda blasting looks like a cheap way to clean the pool, or just an eco-friendly method that may or may not even work.
 Comparing it with other methods, soda blasting benefits it’s users by cleaning up the waterline, removing and preventing calcium build-up, plus giving a thorough cleaning of pool tiles without corrosion.